 Welcome to the page of Dr. Laura Vogel, Professor of Immunology in the School of Biological Sciences, Illinois State University.
 If you would like more information or are interested in joining our laboratory, please contact me!
+NOTE: I am not taking any new research students for the 2022-2023 academic year.

 My research interest is in the field of Immunology, the study of white blood cells and how they protect against infection.
 Particularly, I focus on cellular immunology and how immune responses are regulated.
 Our current projects include: